 Is It Necessary To Buy Insurance From The Dealer?

 No, you can purchase auto insurance from the company of your choice.

 Can You Purchase Car Insurance Without Owning a Car?

 Yes, in Ontario you can purchase non-owner car insurance.

 What Is Non-Owner Car Insurance?

-If you have an Ontario driver’s licence, and you do not have a car but drive other owner’s vehicles, it may be a good idea to invest in non-owner car insurance.
-The reason being, even though you are typically covered under the vehicle owner’s policy should you get into an at-fault or partially at-fault accident and there is extensive damage, injuries, and even death, the owner’s policy may not have sufficient coverage.
+If you have an Ontario driver’s license, and you do not have a car but drive other owner’s vehicles, it may be a good idea to invest in non-owner car insurance.
+The reason is, even though you are typically covered under the vehicle owner’s policy should you get into an at-fault or partially at-fault accident and there is extensive damage, injuries, and even death, the owner’s policy may not have sufficient coverage.
 This would mean that you would be personally responsible for fees not covered.
 Obtaining a non-owner car insurance policy would increase the amount you are covered for.